konfuzio-ai/konfuzio-sdk/docs/sdk/file_splitting.md

         else:
             not_first_page_spans.append({span.offset_string for span in page.spans()})
 ```
-If the Page is first, we append a set of its Span offset strings to `first_page_spans`; if it is not first, a set of its Span offset strings is appended to `not_first_page_spans`.
-We use offset_springs and not Spans themselves because while a same string can occur on different Pages, it might not necessarily be in the same position (with same start_offset and end_offset) and thus would not be counted as similar when compared to the Spans of an input Document.

 #### Annotation
 [Annotation](https://dev.konfuzio.com/sdk/sourcecode.html#annotation) is a combination of Spans that has a certain Label  (i.e. Issue_Date, Auszahlungsbetrag) assigned to it.
 They typically denote a certain type of entity that is found in the text.
 Annotations can be predicted by AI or human-added.